unixmiddleware/unixmiddleware.github.io/assignments/Intrum Justitia.md

 -	Managed the integration of several legacy systems into mainstream system for roll out to European sites.
 -	Tested infrastructures and throughput on WinFrame and 2Mbit kilostreams to Holland, Austria and other European centres.
 -	Provided database replication facilities and supported systems and user acceptance test.
--	Managed a team of four developers and six system and UAT testers.
+-	Managed a team of four developers and six system/UAT testers.